hypertrack/quickstart-react-native/README.md

 ### Set up silent push notifications

+Set up silent push notifications to manage on-device tracking using HyperTrack cloud APIs from your server.

+> If you prefer to use your own messaging service to manage server-to-device communication, use the `sync()` method.

 Log into the HyperTrack dashboard, and open the [setup page](https://dashboard.hypertrack.com/setup) and scroll to "Server to Device communication" section.

-> If you prefer to use your own messaging service to manage server-to-device communication, use the `sync()` method.

 #### Android